michaelandrefraniatte/michaelandrefraniatte/README.md

 • Consent: You are agree to contact, quote and pay author, and you respect the copyrights and the license of author.
 You may not distribute, reproduce, copy, modify or create derivative work from work of author.
 Author retains all rights on his source codes.

 • Infringement: You must pay to author $1 billion for each work of author, starting from a single infringed line or file.
 You must pay to author $1 trillion for several infringed works of author, considering you are unable to respect author and to ask his consent for 1000 works of author.
-Also, you must pay to author the interests and the compensations for moral damages.
+Also, you must pay the interests and the compensations for moral damages.